pohormar/flash-deck/.ai/api-plan.md

 #### Start a new generation
 - **Method**: POST
 - **Path**: `/api/generations`
-- **Description**: Initiates a new flashcard generation proposals from source text
+- **Description**: Initiates a new flashcard AI generation proposals from source text
 - **Errors**: AI services errors logs should be recorded in `generation_error_logs`
 - **Request Body**:
   ```json